optimizely/scribe/content/stories/ustream.md

 [[intro]]

-Ustream is a leading live interac-tive broadcast platform that aims to bring people together around shared interests for live interactive experiences.
+Ustream is a leading live interactive broadcast platform that aims to bring people together around shared interests for live interactive experiences.
 The company attracts millions of users from around the globe ranging from artists to celebrities to music enthusiasts to corporate executives.

 [[/]]